John Gerner, Managing Director

 He grew up in the Richmond area, and returned there after spending years in Washington, Los Angeles, Fort Lauderdale, and Massachusetts.
 He now lives in the city's historic area with his wife, Elaine.

 John is active in his local community, and is the Chief Election Officer of his neighborhood voting precinct.
-In addition, he was also the chief of Richmond's early in-person voting location at City Hall during 2020.
-Click here for his comments then in local news.
+Click here for a video interview about this situation.

 He was Vice Chair of the Navy Hill Development Advisory Commission.
 Click here for its website.
 Previously, he served as the City of Richmond's Liaison Consultant for the Performing Arts Committee, representing both the Mayor and City Council.
 Click here for a profile article in the city's local newspaper.
 In the Fall of 2006, he helped tone down the rhetoric on both sides and cooperatively resolve this difficult issue.
 The committee's report recommended a scaled-down compromise plan that included City ownership of the Carpenter Center and Mayoral appointment of board members.
 This approach was later approved by City Council.
 He was also the City Administration's Consultant for School System Funding and a past president of the Union Hill Civic Association.